Ride-The-Lightning/RTL/README.md

 ### Remotely from another computer on the same local network as the node
 To access the application remotely from a computer, ensure that the firewall running on your node allows access on port 3000.
+You would need the IP address of your application to access the application.
-Open your browser at the address: http://IP address of your node:3000 to access the RTL application.
+E.g. if the IP address of your node is 192.168.0.15 Open your browser at the following address: http://192.168.0.15:3000 to access RTL.